Austroasiatic languages: Internal classification

-Linguists traditionally recognize two primary divisions of Austroasiatic: the Mon–Khmer languages of Southeast Asia, Northeast India and the Nicobar Islands, and the Munda languages of East and Central India and parts of Bangladesh, parts of Nepal.
+Linguists traditionally recognize two primary divisions of Austroasiatic: the Mon–Khmer languages of Southeast Asia, Northeast India, and the Nicobar Islands, and the Munda languages of East and Central India and parts of Bangladesh and Nepal.
 However, no evidence for this classification has ever been published.

-Each of the families that is written in boldface type below is accepted as a valid clade.
+Each family written in boldface below is accepted as a valid clade.
 By contrast, the relationships between these families within Austroasiatic are debated.
 In addition to the traditional classification, two recent proposals are given, neither of which accepts traditional "Mon–Khmer" as a valid unit.
-However, little of the data used for competing classifications has ever been published, and therefore cannot be evaluated by peer review.
+However, little of the data used for competing classifications has ever been published and, therefore, cannot be evaluated by peer review.

 In addition, there are suggestions that additional branches of Austroasiatic might be preserved in substrata of Acehnese in Sumatra (Diffloth), the Chamic languages of Vietnam, and the Land Dayak languages of Borneo (Adelaar 1995).

 Diffloth (1974)

 Diffloth's widely cited original classification, now abandoned by Diffloth himself, is used in Encyclopædia Britannica and—except for the breakup of Southern Mon–Khmer—in Ethnologue.